 One of the greatest temptations man faces is to be idle.
 It started in the Garden of Eden when Eve was tempted, Adam did nothing; he was idle.
 We today largely do the same.
 We largely don’t even protect our families.
 Sure we protect them from the “physical” dangers out there, but what about the spiritual dangers?
 Why aren’t we warning our Christian brothers and sisters when they wander off in the wrong direction?
 Why don’t we call out sin in our own family?

 God did not call us to be idle and timid.
 He called us to be bold and courageous.
 It’s time for us to stop being idle and go get involved in others’ lives.

-Maybe the greatest sin/lie we have boughten into is that life is all about our personal comfort.
+Maybe this seems a little weird to be on a list of sins.
+But I think the greatest lie we have boughten into is that life is all about our personal comfort.
 It’s not.
 Jesus never said that his disciples would be surrounded by comfort and nice things.
 He actually said that in order to follow him they would have to pick up their cross in order to follow him.

 Comfort isn’t bad.
 In fact, we are commanded to take time to rest and relax.
 But this is the same principle as gluttony.
 Too much of a good thing can become destructive.
 We should rest and find comfort, but that shouldn’t’ be the primary goal in our life.